 iii) the text cannot be reasonably adapted for inclusion in an existing or new Recommendation (e.g. as an appendix);

+iv) the text contains material which is not essential to the completeness or understanding and implementation of any ITU-T Recommendation;

-iv) the text is sufficiently mature and that the text follows, as far as possible, the format of the "Author's Guide for drafting ITU-T Recommendations";
+v) the text is sufficiently mature and the text follows, as far as possible, the format of the "Author's Guide for drafting ITU-T Recommendations" but with language adjusted due to the informative rather than normative nature of the publication.

-v) the text contains material which is supplementary to and associated with the subject matter of one or more Recommendations but is not essential to their completeness or understanding and implementation.

-2.2 Supplements do not require approval according to Resolution 1 or Recommendation A.8 procedures; agreement by the study group or by TSAG (in case of a Supplement developed by TSAG) is sufficient.
+4.2 Non-normative documents require agreement by the study group or TSAG (in the case of a document developed by TSAG) but they do not require approval according to [b-ITU-T Res 1] or [b-ITU-T A.8] procedures.

-2.3 Supplements should be limited in number and volume.

-2.4 Supplements are only informative and are therefore not considered to be an integral part of any Recommendation(s).
-They do not imply any agreement on the part of ITU-T.
+4.3 Non-normative publications are only informative and are therefore not considered to be an integral part of any Recommendation(s).
+The following note shall be added after the foreword of non-normative publications: "NOTE – This is an informative ITU-T publication.
+It does not contain any mandatory provisions, does not form an integral part of any ITU-T Recommendations, and should not be included as a normative reference in ITU-T Recommendations”.

-2.5 Each Supplement should be unambiguously identified by the series letter to which it is associated followed by a sequential number unique within that series.

-2.6 Since Supplements are essentially reference material, no onus is implied on the issuing study group to update or to reissue Supplements.
-However, should reference to a Supplement be made in a Recommendation, the study group should review the applicability both of that reference and the Supplement at least once every four years, and take any necessary action.
+4.4 Since non-normative publications are informative material, no onus is implied on the issuing study group to update or to reissue them.
+However, should (bibliographic) reference to a non-normative publication be made in a Recommendation, the study group should review the applicability both of that reference and the non-normative publication at least once every four years, and take any necessary action.

+4.5 Non-normative publications (other than Supplements and implementer’s guides) are not included in databases along with ITU-T Recommendations but are published on the web site of the concerned Study Group or TSAG.

-2.7 Supplements should be included in databases along with ITU-T Recommendations, but may be deleted after consultation with the concerned study group if not reviewed or updated after a period of eight years.
+4.6 Non normative publications may be deleted after consultation with the concerned study group if not reviewed or updated after a period of eight years.